 Class “balance” has always been something that the WoW developers strive for, but sometimes it’s a hit and miss thing.
 Especially after an expansion or big patch the balance between classes, or even builds within the same class may become a little iffy.

 With the 4.0 patch this was certainly the case.
 With everything supposedly “balanced” at level 85 the balance at other levels became… interesting.
 Once day class A is in god mode, the next day it’s in the dog house.
-For example, today, Survival is the top DPS tree.
+For example, today, Survival might be the top DPS spec.
 Next week it may be different.

 The point is that we’re not going to play a “flavor of the moment (FOTM)” game here.
 We’ll present info that will make you a better Hunter and we’ll leave the balance dance to Blizzard and the FOTM game to the forums.